sagar-sadak/Amazon_Reviews_Classification/README.md

 # Amazon_Reviews_Classification
-Using LinearSVC to classify text data (reviews) as positive or negative
+Using Ensemble learning to classify text data (reviews) as positive or negative The model used is a Voting Classifier, coupled with a LinearSVC, Logistic Regression, and XGBClassifier